Insights

 Conclusion: Building the Future of Personal Health

 The future of digital health will depend on how well we can connect and understand data.
-Wearables give us an incredible opportunity to see how people live, move, and recover in real time.
+Health monitoring devices and wearable technology give us an incredible opportunity to see how people live, move, and recover in real time.
 But that opportunity is only valuable if the data is reliable, connected, and private.

 For founders and developers, the goal should not be to build “another fitness tracker” but to build systems that can learn and adapt.
 Systems that use data from any wearable, make sense of it instantly, and give people insights that actually matter.